homeymusic/mami.codi.R/README.md

 signals along the auditory nerve.
 This spatial or rate-place arrangement of hair cell positions and wavelengths of tones is known as tonotopy.

+### The Core Idea of MaMi.CoDi

 If we play a chord, freeze time and observe which hair cells are displaced, what are we observing?
 Are we observing frequencies?
 Periods?
 No. Time is frozen.
 Frequency (1/s) and period (s) are temporal observations.
 We are making a purely spatial observation about wavelengths (m).
 We will come back to temporal observations shortly.

-When we combine the wavelength components of a chord together, we can estimate the overall wavelength for the whole chord.
+When we combine all the component parts of a chord together into a whole, we can estimate the overall wavelength for the whole chord.
+A technique used in digital signal processing and bricklaying is to estimate ratios (within an acceptable tolerance) between each of the parts and a selected reference part.
+The least common denominator (LCD) of those part ratios will be a measure of the periodicity of the whole relative to the selected reference part.

 The overall chord wavelength will be as long as or longer than the longest component wavelength of the chord.
 Chords with short wavelengths relative to the component wavelengths sound pleasant.
 And chords with long wavelengths relative to component wavelengthsound unpleasant.
 MaMi.CoDi uses this measure of relative wavelength to predict the perceived spatial consonance of a chord.

 Let us unfreeze time and start counting how often a hair cell moves due to a pure tone of our sounded chord.
 If we count the number of movements